Wanna see a marketer weep? Share this stat:

 Use Curated Content as a Destination

 To make this work, the materials shared must show the brand’s deep understanding of the prospect’s needs.
 This helps to solidify confidence in a company by providing prospects with helpful resources.
-Moreover, relevance is critical, because 63% of respondents reported they will disregard content if it's not relevant to their needs, industry, or role.
+Relevance is critical because 63% of respondents reported they will disregard content if it's not relevant to their needs, industry, or role.

 Whether you use a platform to create content experiences at scale or you have a developer on hand to help you customize the landing pages, this type of experience that’s isolated from the rest of your website is excellent for feeding conversations at all stages of the buyer journey—but particularly outreach from sales.